 M1 Finance Review

-M1 Finance has emerged as one of the best robo investing platforms by combining fractional shares, stock and ETF investing with access to scores of pre-made investment portfolios.
+M1 Finance has emerged as one of the best robo investing platforms by combining fractional shares, stock, ETF and investing with access to scores of pre-made investment portfolios.
 Beginner and Intermediate investors will appreciate free portfolio management, low interest rate borrowing and a cash account.
 While, day traders need to look elsewhere.

 This M1 finance review will cover the pros, cons, features and who this platform is best for.
 If you want affordable automated investing, fractional shares and a robust selection of specialty portfolios then check out M1 Finance.